-Luis Bunuel was born in Calendar, a small town in Aragon, Spain on February 22, 1900.
+Luis Bunuel was undoubtedly one of the most influential directors of all time and the most important Spanish director.
+He was born in Calendar, a small town in Aragon, Spain on February 22, 1900.
 He was sent to study in a Jesuit college.
 In all likelihood, this experience made up of rigid rules and monotonous everyday life contributes to creating his profound aversion to Catholic institutions.

 Luis Bunuel during his university period